vimb - the vim like browser

 latest features

-New setting notification
+New setting media

 More about latest changes can be found in the CHANGELOG.md.